lnbits/appimage_phoenixd_install/README.md

 ```
 sudo nano Caddyfile
 ```
-Add this to the Caddfile.
+Add this to the Caddyfile.
 ```
 <your url> {
     reverse_proxy 0.0.0.0:5000